jon-hanson/parsecj/README.md

 [recursive descent parser](http://en.wikipedia.org/wiki/Recursive_descent_parser),
 whereby the production rules comprising the grammar are translated by hand into parse functions.
+The advantage here is that the rules are expressed in the host programming language, obviating the need for a seperate grammar language and the consequent code-generation phase.
-One limitation of this approach is that the extra plumbing required to implement error-handling and backtracking obscures the correspondence between the parsing functions and the language rules.
+A limitation of this approach
+is that the extra plumbing required to implement error-handling and backtracking obscures the correspondence between the parsing functions and the language rules.